-The FDA approved LASIK and PRK processes are a proven, safe and effective way of correcting vision.
-Refer to the FDA website for detailed information on LASIK and PRK.
-There are no known cases of blindness from LASIK or PRK.
+A: The FDA-approved LASIK process is a proven, safe, and effective way of correcting vision.
+Refer to the FDA website for detailed information on LASIK.
+There are no known cases of blindness from LASIK.

-LASIK and PRK are not painful procedures.
-Eye drops that numb the eyes are given before, during and after the procedure.
-There is a sensation of pressure during the LASIK surgery when the flap is created in the cornea, but it is not uncomfortable.
-After LASIK surgery there is some mild discomfort that lasts a day or two.
-This recovery period for the PRK procedure may last slightly longer.
-PRK patients experience a little more discomfort after the procedure as the procedure creates an intentional abrasion.
-A clear bandage contact lens and soothing eye drops along with oral medication makes the recovery process for PRK easier and more comfortable.
+A: LASIK is not a painful surgery.
+Eye drops that numb the eyes are given before, during, and after the procedure.
+There is a sensation of pressure during LASIK surgery when the flap is created in the cornea, but it is not uncomfortable.
+After LASIK surgery, there is some mild discomfort that lasts a day or two.

-For either LASIK or PRK, you can expect to be at the LASIK clinic usually one to two hours.
+A: For LASIK, you can expect to be at the LASIK clinic usually one to two hours.
 The total time in the surgery suite is about ten to fifteen minutes and the actual laser time is less than one minute per eye.
-Most of the visit is preparation and discussion with your surgeon.
+Most of the visit is preparation and discussion with your LASIK surgeon.

-Yes, you will remain awake during LASIK and will be offered Valium or a similar sedative.
-The reason why you need to remain awake during LASIK or PRK is so that you can follow fixation instructions from your surgeon.
+A: Yes, you will remain awake during LASIK and keep your eyes open during LASIK.
+You will also be offered Valium or a similar sedative.
+The reason why you need to remain awake during LASIK is so that you can follow fixation instructions from your surgeon.

-The first place to start is with your own eye doctor.
-He or she can give you an idea of whether you are a good candidate for laser vision correction and even co-manage your procedure by providing your pre-operative and post-operative exams.
-During your visit to LASIK Vision Centers of Cleveland, we will evaluate your eyes with precise optical equipment discuss treatment options with you.
+A: The first place to start is with your own eye doctor.
+He or she can give you an idea of whether you are a good candidate for laser vision correction and even co-manage your surgery by providing your pre-operative and post-operative exams.
+During your initial visit to LASIK Vision Centers of Cleveland, we will evaluate your eyes with precise optical equipment and discuss treatment options with you.